 Sales enablement tools help sales teams and channel partners convert leads and close customers by delivering the right message at the right time.
 As a result, organizations use sales enablement tools for providing sales support and sales training, developing customer journeys, identifying buying trends, measuring customer behavior, and so much more.

-In this tutorial, we’ll show you how to create a WordPress sales enablement tool for your business that’s capable of providing just-in-time sales support to your sales team and channel partners.
+In this tutorial, we’ll show you how to use the Posts Table Pro plugin to create a WordPress sales enablement tool for your business that’s capable of providing just-in-time sales support to your sales team and channel partners.

 We’ll set up a content library in WordPress that allows sales teams to get quick access to marketing collateral from a centralized platform.
 Finally, we’ll show you how you can use your bespoke sales enablement tool to view a complete document download history, restrict user access, and let users add documents.